Multi-Unit Burger Franchise Opportunities with Jack in the Box

 What is the Jack in the Box Initial Investment?

-Based on our Item 7 in our 2023 FDD, we estimate the initial investment in a Jack in the Box will cost between $1,810,600 and $4,207,5000 per store.
+Based on our Item 7 in our 2026 FDD, we estimate the initial investment in a Jack in the Box will cost between $1,909,500 to $4,041,500 per store.
 These figures include virtually everything it takes to start the restaurant, including:

 How Many Franchises does Jack in the Box Have?

 Jack in the Box currently has more than 2,100 stores across the country.
-We are ranked #22 in QSR’s list of America’s 50 Biggest Fast-Food Chains in 2021.
+We are ranked #23 in Nation's Restaurant News list of The 50 Biggest Restaurant Chains in America 2025.

 What States Does Jack in the Box Currently Have Stores In?

-Our stores can be found in Arizona, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Missouri, North Carolina, New Mexico, Nevada, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, and Washington.
+Our stores can be found in Arizona, California, Colorado, Flroida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Missouri, North Carolina, New Mexico, Nevada, Ohio, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, and Washington.

 How Large is Jack’s Opportunity for Market Growth?